One Way Telecom Solutions Collide,

 So, what should be done by a Telecom company, looking to replace their Billing software and/or Ordering system, in order to prevent the above disaster happening?

 As a team, we have been involved in a great deal of development, associated with Product Catalogs and the related data migration.
 Here is our take on what should be done in this regard to avoid big-league trouble:

 If you are considering the replacement of your Billing software, or your Telecom software, define the system that will be central to the transformation process.
 The rest of your Telecom applications (both the existing and future ones) must be aligned with this system.

 Migrate the entirety of your data from the legacy Product Catalog to the new Product Catalog, and then discontinue using the legacy Product Catalog.
-While the ensuing expenses can, initially, be higher than under the other options, they will be compensated due to the lower support costs and the absence of the need to expand the infrastructure.
+Although the ensuing expenses can initially be higher than under the other options, they will be compensated due to the lower support costs and the absence of the need to expand the infrastructure.

 Use web services to re-write the APIs of the applications that receive data from other apps, as well as the APIs of the application that are responsible for retrieving data from the Product Catalog and sending it to the Ordering system.